silentlamb/silentlamb.github.io/articles/04_MVG_is_born.md

-Title: New Beginning­— Melted Vertex Games
+Title: New Beginning — Melted Vertex Games
 Date: 2016-01-01
 Category: gamedev
 Status: published
 Tags: mvg, art
+Thumbnail: thumb_04.png

 January is a funny month.
 Gyms and swimming pools all over the world record increased gainings.
 Side walks are full of wannabe runners and tobacco